 Broken Nose Complications

 A broken nose may cause complications that can affect your quality of life.
-The bridge of the nose may collapse or bleeding in the septum may cause a hole in the nasal septum.
+The bridge of the nose may collapse or bleed in the septum may cause a hole in the nasal septum.
 Permanent difficulty breathing may ensue.
-A persistent clear drainage may be cerebral spinal fluid which is the fluid surrounding the brain — this is known as a CSF rhinorrhea.
+Persistent clear drainage may be a cerebral spinal fluid which is the fluid surrounding the brain — this is known as CSF rhinorrhea.
 You could also lose your sense of smell from the delicate olfactory nerves being damaged.
 Some nasal fractures may be more prone to sinus infections as well.